A Level subject overviews

 Music A Level

 Our A Level in Music is ideal for any budding performer, fully supported by a plethora of additional opportunities only available from the Norwich High School Music department.
-An A Level in Music comprises three main areas of study: Performance, Composition and Historical and Analytical Studies.
+An A Level in Music follows the AQA syllabus and comprises three main areas of study: Performance, Composition and Historical and Analytical Studies.
+It demands a high level of performance and composition alongside the academic study of diverse musical genres and history.

 Our musicians have a range of exciting opportunities that include regular concerts, masterclasses and workshops and we perform in school, in and around Norwich and Norfolk, and all across Europe with recent venues including Tuscany, Venice, Lake Garda, Prague and the Costa Brava.

-PE is a broad subject which covers lots of different topics.
-This subject relates well with other subjects such as Biology, History, Psychology and Chemistry.
-You will get the opportunity to study your chosen sport in greater depth, and analyse your technique.
+In the Sixth Form, our students choose between the academic A Level (scientific/sociological theory and performance) and the vocational BTEC (practical skills and industry knowledge).
+Both are taught by the PE department and are highly valued for careers in health, fitness, medicine and management.
+It is a broad subject which relates well with other subjects such as Biology, History, Psychology and Chemistry.
+You will get the opportunity to study your chosen sport in greater depth and analyse your technique.

 Physics A Level